japaniel/dispatchery/README.md

 GUI for dispatching cases
 -------------------------

-Built in meteor so all the reactivities
+Built in meteor so all the dispatchery